Hold Back the Dawn: Adaptations to other media

 Hold Back the Dawn was adapted as a radio play on the November 10, 1941 episode of Lux Radio Theater with Charles Boyer, Paulette Goddard and Susan Hayward, again on the February 8, 1943 episode of The Screen Guild Theater with Charles Boyer and Susan Hayward, the July 31, 1946 episode of Academy Award Theater starring Olivia de Havilland and Jean Pierre Aumont, the May 31, 1948 episode of Screen Guild Theater with Charles Boyer and Ida Lupino, the May 14, 1949 episode of Screen Director's Playhouse with Boyer and Vanessa Brown, the May 4, 1950 episode of Screen Guild Theater with de Havilland and Boyer and the June 15, 1952 Screen Guild Theater with Barbara Stanwyck and Jean Pierre Aumont.

 It was presented on Broadway Playhouse January 14, 1953, with Joseph Cotten starring.

 Release

-Hold Back the Dawn was released on Blu-ray disc in the United Kingdom through Arrow Films.
+Hold Back the Dawn was released on Blu-ray disc in the United Kingdom through Arrow Films on July 16, 2019.

 Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 100 percent based on 7 critics, with an average rating of 8.40 out of 10.
+On review aggregator website Rotten Tomatoes, Hold Back the Dawn has an approval rating of fresh 100 percent based on 7 critics, with an average rating of 8.40 out of 10.

 Variety commented that "While Hold Back the Dawn is basically another European refugee yarn, scenarists Charles Brackett and Billy Wilder exercised some ingenuity and imagination and Ketti Frings' original emerges as fine celluloidia".

 Bosley Crowther of The New York Times wrote "You will enjoy it as a straight-away romance, crowded with most engaging characters and smoking with Mr. Boyer's charm".